TradeMaster-NTU/TradeMaster/trademaster/evaluation/market_dynamics_labeling/README.md

         </div>
 #### Parameters
 - `fitting_parameters`: This is a set of parameters for the filter, please refer to the comment in lines for detailed description.
-- `labeling_parameters`: This is a set of parameters for regime classification, please refer to the comment in lines for detailed description.
+- `labeling_parameters`: This is a set of parameters for dynamic classification, please refer to the comment in lines for detailed description.
-- `regime_number`: This is the number of regimes.
+- `dynamic_number`: This is the number of dynamics.
-- `length_limit`: This is the minimum length of a consecutive time-series of same regime.
+- `length_limit`: This is the minimum length of a consecutive time-series of same dynamic.

 #### Scoring
 The scores of the visualization result are calculated as described: